Simondharcourt/djambi6players/README.md

 Just with https://simondharcourt.github.io/djambi6players/.
 To test locally, with python server.py and click on the html file.

+## Code structure
+- backend: python backend hosted on heroku
+- frontend: frontend hosted on github pages
+- local: to run the board locally
+- rules: a latex doc with the rules

 ## Todo:
 Plenty of things to do.
 On 3 parts: online part, ia part and game part.

 - online:
 Fix few things, as the order when the chief goes in the middle.
-Maybe add some moving animation.
 And add rules for each piece on the side.
 Maybe later, add possibility to host several games, add an account and elo ranking.